-Although New York City is predominantly a metropolitan city, much of the state of New York is filled with mountain ranges, lakes and valleys, particularly on the eastern side.
+Although New York City is the best-known part of the state, much of the state of New York is filled with mountain ranges, lakes, and valleys, particularly on the eastern side.
 The Great Appalachian Valley is notable on the eastern side of New York along with the Hudson Valley and Lake Champlain Valley.
 A few of New York’s boroughs are linked to the Hudson River: Manhattan Island, Staten Island and Long Island.

 Two continental air masses affect the climate in New York.
 Hence, it can either be a humid continental or humid subtropical climate that dominates the state throughout various times in a year.
-The weather therefore varies according to which part of the state you are in.
+The weather, therefore, varies according to which part of the state you are in.
 Some have mild winters while others experience a cold and damp winter.
-The summers are also warm with some periods wherein New Yorkers experience high humidity level.
+The summers are also warm with some periods wherein New Yorkers experience high humidity levels.

 Currency: US Dollar